Nihar109/acne/README.md

 Used Flask api to send image and skin disease

+# Model Training
+Due to less number of image datasets it cann't properly classify the image.
+So We used yolo train model to classify the image

-# How to get start:
+## How to get start:

 To use the project start with
 1. Clone the repository recursively: